 - Other tasks as assigned

-To apply, please submit your cover letter, resume, and three references to our Director of Communications, J. Jioni Palmer.
-Please include “Research & Communications Intern” in the subject line of your email.
-We will be accepting applications until the position is filled.
-No phone calls please.
+To apply, please submit your cover letter, resume, and three references to Director of Communications, J. Jioni Palmer.
+Please include which internship(s) you would like to be considered for in the subject line of your email.
+We will be accepting applications on a rolling basis.